5 mins read

 • Parivrtta Trikonasana (Revolved Triangle)

-If a pose doesn’t feel comfortable or if it makes your acid reflux worse, you may have to reconsider the particular asana.
-Adding yoga to your treatment plan should be discussed with an expert, as some poses also increase the reflux of gastric contents.
+If a pose doesn't make you feel comfortable or if it makes your acid reflux worse, you may have to reconsider the particular asana.
+Adding Yoga to your treatment plan should be discussed with an expert, as some poses also increase the reflux of gastric contents.

 The stomach is a fascinating organ that's closely linked to our emotions.